ZPears/gifo_test_script/README.md

 4. Go into the cloned repository: `cd ~/gifo_test_script`
 5. Install dependencies (just the GPIO library): `pip install -r requirements.txt`
 6. Start program: `python test.py`
 7. Press buttons and see if there's any output to the console.
+It should print "Input on pin number $PIN_NUMBER" whenever a pin receives input.

 # Notes